-- Sufficient hearing to assess patient needs and to understand instructions, emergency signals and telephone conversations. - Sufficient visual acuity to observe patients, manipulate equipment and interpret data; visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing and calibrations. - Sufficient verbal ability to express and exchange information when interacting with patients, family members, physicians, peers and other ancillary medical personnel. - Ability to work with frequent interruptions, respond appropriately in emergencies or unexpected situations and to cope with variations in workload and stress levels. - Sufficient strength and motor coordination to perform the following physical activities: manual dexterity to operate and handle equipment, moving and transfer of patients; and performing CPR. - Travel Policy: Transportation to and from the clinical site is the responsibility of the student.
+- Sufficient hearing to assess patient needs and to understand instructions, emergency signals and telephone conversations. - Sufficient visual acuity to observe patients, manipulate equipment and interpret data; visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing and calibrations. - Sufficient speech and language ability to express, comprehend and exchange information and ideas verbally and non-verbally and to interact clearly and logically with patients, family members, physicians, peers and other medical personnel. - Ability to work with frequent interruptions, respond appropriately in emergencies or unexpected situations and to cope with variations in workload and stress levels. - Sufficient strength and motor coordination to perform the following physical activities: manual dexterity to operate and handle equipment, moving and transfer of patients; and performing CPR. - Travel Policy: Transportation to and from the clinical site is the responsibility of the student.